Skip to main content

 (Hone Tuwhare, Die deutsche Sprache und ich, NZCTE, Goethe-Institut, circa 1997)

-Language learning also builds resilience because students continually negotiate situations with emerging communicative competence and take the risk of being misunderstood.
-This encourages them to reframe 'mistakes' as rich opportunities for learning and development.
-It will give them the confidence to seek out opportunities to use Spanish outside of the classroom where language learning truly flourishes.
+As students negotiate situations with their emerging communicative competence, they build resilience and feel safe to take the risk of being misunderstood.
+This encourages them to reframe 'mistakes’ as rich opportunities for learning and development.
+It gives them the confidence to seek out opportunities to use Spanish outside the classroom, which is where language learning truly flourishes.

-Language learning is an empowering process that requires risk-taking and fosters resilience and perseverance
+Language learning is an empowering process that involves risk-taking and fosters resilience and perseverance

-Language learning also builds resilience because students continually negotiate situations with emerging communicative competence and take the risk of being misunderstood.
-This encourages them to reframe 'mistakes' as rich opportunities for learning and development.
-It will give them the confidence to seek out opportunities to use Spanish outside of the classroom where language learning truly flourishes.
+As students negotiate situations with their emerging communicative competence, they build resilience and feel safe to take the risk of being misunderstood.
+This encourages them to reframe 'mistakes’ as rich opportunities for learning and development.
+It gives them the confidence to seek out opportunities to use Spanish outside the classroom, which is where language learning truly flourishes.

 Key Competencies in Spanish

-Learning an additional language is inherently about developing and fine-tuning linguistic skills and extending the ability to relate to and interact appropriately with others in more than one cultural setting.
+Learning languages is inherently about extending the ability to relate to, and interact appropriately with, others in more than one cultural setting through the fine-tuning of linguistic skills.
 The language learning process itself requires students to manage self, participate, and contribute.
-The new ways of thinking about the world they will be exposed to will encourage them to think about their place in it and how they can use those skills to participate in and contribute to their communities and the wider world around them.
+Students will be exposed to new ways of thinking about the world and their place in it.
+They will be encouraged to think about how they can participate in, and contribute to, their communities and the wider world around them.

 Thinking